Sendurai Mani

-Sendurai A. Mani is an Indian-American oncologist.
-He is a fellow of the American Association for the Advancement of Sciences and Associate Director for Legorreta Cancer Center at Alpert Medical School, Brown University.
-Previously, he was a co-director of Metastasis Research Center and co-director, Center for Stem Cell & Developmental Biology, and Professor of Translational Molecular Pathology at MD Anderson Cancer Center.
+Sendurai A. Mani is an Indian-American oncologist and a Molecular Biologist.
+He is a fellow of the American Association for the Advancement of Sciences, and Dean's Chair for Translational Oncology at Brown University Warren Alpert Medical School.
+He is also the associate director for Translational Oncology at the Legorreta Cancer Center at Alpert Medical School, Brown University.
+In recognition of his academic contributions, Dr. Mani was awarded the Master of Arts (ad eundem) honorary degree by Brown University in 2025.
+Previously, he was a co-director of Metastasis Research Center and co-director, the Center for Stem Cell & Developmental Biology, and a professor of Translational Molecular Pathology at MD Anderson Cancer Center.